Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 The flycatcher is an acrobatic creature, whizzing through the air to snap up unsuspecting insects with ease.
 For this reason, the flycatcher symbolizes energy, dexterity, and nimbleness.

 Many flycatcher species boast unique and beautiful plumage.
 The Scissor-tailed Flycatcher, for instance, is a New World flycatcher with a long forked tail which forms a dazzling silhouette.
-(2) This particular flycatcher also happens to be the state bird of Oklahoma!
-(3) So, flycatchers may represent the many shapes and sizes in which beauty manifests.
+This particular flycatcher also happens to be the state bird of Oklahoma!
+So, flycatchers may represent the many shapes and sizes that beauty comes in.
 For an Oklahoma native, these birds may also represent pride in one’s home state.

 Flycatcher Native American Symbolism